MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/managing-subcontracts-overview.md

 _**Applies To:** Lite deployment - deal to proforma invoicing_

-This topic provides an overview of the end-to-end subcontract management process in project-based organizations.
+This article provides an overview of the end-to-end subcontract management process in project-based organizations.
 Subcontracting for services typically follows the business process flow that is shown in the following diagram.

 ![Subcontracting process flow](../media/SubcontractingProcessFlow.png)